mahmudahsan/flutter/dart/README.md

 #### Tips

-- Best to ***avoid*** `var` and `dynamic` type to get advantage of type-safe language.
+- Best to ***avoid*** `var` and `dynamic` type to take advantage of the type-safe language.
 It will create less error.

 ### Types in Function

-Here we first defined a `square` function that take integer and return integer value after multiplication.
+Here we first defined a `square` function that takes an integer and returns an integer value after multiplication.

 `doubleSquare` function takes `double` value and returns a `double` value type.